 It doesn’t happen very often as I’m normally too rushed off my feet to notice, but sometimes I do have moments when I realise how lucky I am to have this job…

-But this wasn’t just a jolly holiday – we were there to make a film all about how cultured pearls are grown.
+But this wasn’t just a jolly holiday – we were there to make a film all about how pearl farming is done.
 And apart from a few in a display cabinet in reception, we hadn’t seen a single one.
 Or any oysters, for that matter.
 So where were they?

 Here, is the answer.
 This row of buoys may not look like much, but each one is carrying a secret.
 Suspended underneath it, at the perfect depth for all those lovely nutrients to wash over it, is a rack of up to ten oysters, each one busy growing a South Sea Pearl that could be worth up to £2000.
 There are about 20 buoys in this photo, so that means there could be as much as £400,000 worth of pearls sitting right there.
 Don’t look quite so boring now, do they?